 But, while there are many real historical events that people often cite as evidence for this conclusion (the ending of Senior Cocks, the ban of Tour de Franzia, the closure of frats, the lowering of senior house capacities, and more), the rhetoric that is used to connect these events to the tired conclusion always seems as though it comes directly from the mouth of Owen Wilson’s character from Midnight in Paris while he is drunk-crying in a rocking chair on the porch of 52 Home after a night of angst-ridden soul searching on Fountain.
 In other words, the argument is always real bad.

-BUT, there are several things that I want to highlight that happened last year that have had and will have an impact on the music scene at Wesleyan:
+BUT, there are several things that I want to highlight that happened two years ago that have had and will have an impact on the music scene at Wesleyan:

 If you have ever read a “no-jumping” joke on this blog, you are about to get the backstory.
 Last August, during ResLife student worker training (right before Orientation), all HMs (House Managers, the RA-pseudo-equivalent of program houses) were called into a meeting with their area coordinators (non-student ResLife employees that you might have to meet with if you get some points) and told that all parties and concerts would be banned from program houses for the upcoming school year.
 Their initial reasoning was that the floors of program houses and certain new furniture purchased over the summer could not handle the “jumping” and associated rowdiness that concerts bring.